 Give it a try within our demo application.
 Click ‘sign up’ in the top corner of the window and follow the process for yourself.
 You will see that registration and subsequent logins to the service are very simple and don’t require the user to remember anything new.
 Additionally, ‘profile edit’ (available via the menu at the top) is performed by B2C so that you don’t have to worry about saving that data within your application.

 By implementing Azure B2C for your online services you will not only help in reducing security fatigue for your users; you’ll also gain be able to use single sign-on between applications and reduce the attack surface of your application.

 Depending on the customisation levels required, you may be able to configure and implement this yourself, or engage the services of OCG to assist in developing the simplest solution for your users while providing maximum benefits to your business.

 Does your organisation deliver the secure and friction-free user experience consumers expect?
-Take our customer and identity access management online assessment now and find out.
+Take our Customer Identity and Access Management Assessment now and find out.

 You can see a guided demo of Azure AD B2C in action and find out how it can help remove friction from the customer sign-in experience by registering to watch a recording of our webinar: ‘Discover the Potential of Microsoft Azure AD B2B Collaboration and B2C’.